 Those artworks that are able to transcend these geographical limitations are called “universal,” although they are not as universal as the many who admire them believe they are, while those that are able to transcend the temporal limitations of the age in which they were created are called “timeless” and “enduring.”
 But even those artworks that are considered to be universal or timeless, such as Homer’s epics, Shakespeare’s plays, Mozart’s compositions, Picasso’s paintings, Gaudi’s buildings, and Kurosawa’s films, have their detractors, those many individuals for whom they do not resonate, and therefore have no worth or meaning.

 This radical change was perhaps first visible on a significant scale during the lifetime of William Wordsworth (1770-1850), who is called a Nature poet, and who lived in one of the first industrialized countries, namely England.
-He urged his readers, who increasingly lived in urban agglomerations like London, to turn their gaze away from human creations to Nature’s wondrous creations.
+He urged his readers, who increasingly lived in large urban agglomerations like London, to turn their gaze away from human creations to Nature’s many wondrous creations, both living and non-living.
 In earlier times, such an exhortation would not have been necessary because the vast majority of people lived surrounded by and immersed in Nature, something that is no longer true of those who live in urban areas.